Buttercups and Daisies: Beautiful Wildflowers of Spring and Summer

 My childhood was spent in Britain, but here in British Columbia the buttercups and daisies still greet me each spring and summer.
 I’m always happy when I see the first flowers emerge.
 The buttercups have a beautiful golden glow.
-The daisies look so lovely with their yellow centres and white petals.
-Many other wildflowers bloom in my neighbourhood and the nearby wilder areas, but the buttercups and daisies are two of my favourites.
+The daisies look very cheerful with their yellow centres and white petals.
+I enjoy photographing both plants.
+Unless otherwise noted, the photos in this article were taken by me.

 Buttercups are common plants in coastal British Columbia.
 As their name suggests, their flower is often cup-like, although sometimes it has a flatter appearance.
 There are hundreds of different species of buttercups, all belonging to the genus Ranunculus and the family Ranunculaceae.
 The flowers of many buttercups are yellow.
 Others have white petals and a yellow centre.
 Some have orange or red flowers.